Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14.script displays lines containing the pattern 'root' from file /etc/passwd 15.script displays the number of lines that contain the pattern bin in the file /etc/passwd 16.script displays 3 lines after the search pattern matching with '-A'
+14.script displays lines containing the pattern 'root' from file /etc/passwd 15.script displays the number of lines that contain the pattern bin in the file /etc/passwd 16.script displays 3 lines after the search pattern matching with '-A' 17.prints the lines that exclude the search pattern required